 There are several eCommerce business models, six of which are the most common.

-Business-to-administration or business-to-government is less common.
-This is for businesses that sell products and services to the government or public administrations.
+B2A: Business-to-administration or business-to-government is less common and is for businesses that sell products and services to the government or public administrations.

 What Is an eCommerce Website?

 An eCommerce website is designed to buy and sell products and services.
-The website must have certain features to allow people to make purchases, review the available products and services, etc. There is shipping, inventory management, marketing, and more on the back end.
+The website must have certain features to allow people to purchase, review the available products and services, etc. There is shipping, inventory management, marketing, and more on the back end.

 4 Types of eCommerce Websites: Which Is Right for You?

-There are four types of eCommerce websites, and each reflects another way of targeting consumers and selling products.
+There are four eCommerce websites, each reflecting another way of targeting consumers and selling products.

 A single-brand or single-vendor eCommerce site is a dedicated website that allows one business to sell its products.
 There are no third parties involved.
 Although people who develop sites to sell their products may use a tool or platform like Shopify to ensure they have the features they need.